-- 1.)
-Table of Key Indicators alerts the reader to the classification of the opinion, any modifications to the prescribed wording, and any deviations from actuarial standards; - 2.)
-Identification Section identifies the appointed actuary; - 3.)
-Scope Section identifies the subjects on which an opinion is to be expressed and describes the scope of the appointed actuary's work.
-All line items are to be displayed even if the recorded amounts are zero.
-Note that the premium deficiency reserve is included in the aggregate health policy reserves.
+- o Table of key indicators-alerts the reader to the classification of the opinion, any modifications to the prescribed wording, and any deviations from actuarial standards; - o Identification section-identifies the appointed actuary; - O Scope section-asserts that the actuary has examined the assumptions and methods used in determining the actuarial liabilities and related items, identifies the subjects on which an opinion is to be expressed, and describes the scope of the appointed actuary's work.
+All line items are to be displayed, even if the recorded amounts are zero.
+Note that premium deficiency reserves are included in the line with aggregate health policy reserves.
 The scope of the opinion should include the methods and assumptions used to determine the premium deficiency reserve, even if that value is zero.
 In addition to the actuarial reserves and liabilities specified in the instructions, the appointed actuary is to include any other actuarial reserve or liability not listed.
-State insurance commissioners may request additional items be included; for example, some regulators have requested the opinion include any retrospective premium assets;
+State insurance commissioners may request additional items be included; for example, some regulators have requested that the opinion include any retrospective premium assets.

-- 4.)
-Reliance Section identifies anyone that the appointed actuary relied upon for the underlying data records and/or summaries.
-If relying on another party for the accuracy and completeness of the data, a reliance letter from that party should be attached; - 5.)
-Opinion Section expresses the appointed actuary's opinion with respect to the subjects identified in the Scope section.
-The statement in the opinion section related to compliance with state laws has changed to include not only the state of domicile but be at least as great as the minimum aggregate amounts required by the state in which the statement is filed.
-This requires the appointed actuary to understand what states the financial statements and actuarial opinion are to be filed in and to review any minimum reserve requirements in those states.
-The basis of the opinion should be documented in the actuarial memorandum described below; and - 6.)
-Relevant Comments Section allows the appointed actuary to further comment or explain any circumstances, concerns, or issues.
+- o Reliance section-identifies anyone that the appointed actuary relied upon for the underlying data records and/or summaries.
+If relying on another party for the accuracy and completeness of the data, a reliance letter from that party must be attached; - Opinion section-expresses the appointed actuary's opinion with respect to the subjects identified in the scope section.
+The statement in the opinion section related to compliance with state laws has changed to include both the state of domicile and to be at least as great as the minimum aggregate amounts required by any state (or any state with an exception of listed states and providing a separate complying statement of actuarial opinion for each of the listed states).
+For a single state (or limited area) health plan, this may be a difficult and expensive provision with which to comply.
+The appointed actuary's choices essentially are to research all state requirements and assure compliance or revert to the prior wording of "meet the requirements of the insurance laws and regulations of the state of domicile and are at least as great as the minimum aggregate amounts required by any state in which the statement is filed" and checking the box for revised wording.
+It is most important that, if the appointed actuary is taking the alternative of deviating from the prescribed language, the deviation from the prescribed language is reflected in the table of key indicators.
+The basis of the opinion must be documented in the actuarial memorandum described below: - o Relevant comments section-allows the appointed actuary to comment or explain further any circumstances, concerns, or issues.

-For each of these sections, the instructions contain defined requirements plus prescribed wording, with the exception of the Relevant Comments section.
+For each of these sections, the instructions contain defined requirements plus prescribed wording, with the exception of the relevant comments section.
 The instructions strongly recommend that the actuary use the prescribed wording for each section, if appropriate.
 The prescribed wording is intended to allow the regulatory analysts, who may not be actuaries, to focus on the overall content of the opinion without parsing the language for what may be an immaterial wording deviation.
-No prescribed wording is provided for the Relevant Comments section, because the purpose of that section is to allow the actuary to include additional comments or explanations that are not addressed by the other sections.
-Therefore, any Relevant Comments are automatically "revised wording."
+No prescribed wording is provided for the relevant comments section, because the purpose of that section is to allow the actuary to include additional comments or explanations that are not addressed by the other sections.
+Any relevant comments, therefore, are automatically "revised wording."